signal/proby_notifier/README.md

     ProbyNotifier.api_key = "b4fe1200c105012efde3482a1411a947"

-In addition, you can give ProbyNotifier a logger to use.
+In addition, you can optionally give ProbyNotifier a logger to use.

     ProbyNotifier.logger = Rails.logger